XiangdiWu/XiangdiWu.github.io/content/post/2025/07/03/learn-quantitative-investing-with-45-questions.md

 - _Implication:_ For a fund with a short track record, a seemingly low historical maximum drawdown might be misleading.
 If its **annualized volatility is high** , it's statistically likely that its **maximum drawdown will eventually exceed the current record** , given enough time and exposure to market stress.

-**■ Target Annualized Volatility is More Predictable Than Uncontrollable Maximum Drawdown**
+**Target Annualized Volatility is More Predictable Than Uncontrollable Maximum Drawdown**

 Examining top-tier hedge funds reveals a pattern: over sufficiently long periods, the **Maximum Drawdown is typically 1.5 times (or more) the Annualized Volatility** .